geraldine-mor/charmed-arcana/README.md

 - **Save & Share Readings**: Allow users to save or share their reading via a link or social media.
 - **Swipe Scroll**: Add swipe feature to mobile game so that users can swipe between cards rather than using the navigation arrows.
 - **Card Library**: Add a library of all the cards in use so that users can see the cards and interpretations of all the cards, not just the ones revealed to them.
+- **Blog**: Add a blog section to the page to allow the site owner to share insights and ideas directly with the users.

 ## Tools & Technologies